donaldvallejo/AutonomyJs/auth-api-starter/docs/README.md

 ## Get a specific To Do

-Send a GET Request on  ```http://localhost:3000/todos/:enterIdHere``` to recieve the Puppy whose ID you specified.
+Send a GET Request on  ```http://localhost:3000/todos/:enterIdHere``` to recieve the To Do whose ID you specified.

 ## Create a new To Do